 Executes (long) actions in parallel, respecting dependencies between those actions

-ActionTree is a Python (2.7 and 3.5+) library to execute (long) actions in parallel, respecting dependencies between those actions.
+ActionTree is a Python (3.5+) library to execute (long) actions in parallel, respecting dependencies between those actions.
 You create a dependency graph of actions to be executed and then call the execute function on its root.